AlexanderHerlan/syncpy/README.md

 Understanding the .config file
 ------------------------------
-When using sync.py you should rename the included sync.config.example file to sync.config and fill it with your own settings.
+When using sync.py you should rename the included "sync.config.example" file to "sync.config" and fill it with your own settings.

-Your settings file may contain multple sections denoted by [] square brackets.
+Your settings file may contain multple sections (or "Projects") denoted by [] square brackets.
-Each section represents an individual project you are working on, and all the server settings required to sync to that server.
+Each section represents an individual project you are working on, with all the server settings required to sync to that server.

-There should be settings for 3 example projects in the provide .config.example file.
+There should be settings for 3 example projects in the provided .config.example file.
-One of the projects should look as follows:
+An example of one project should look as follows:

 	[MyProject2]
 	local_path    = C:/dev/MyProject2